mbernhard7/ToDoList/docs/design.md

+## Design Overview (Lab 5)

+To start working on lab 5, we began by answering the questions posted in the lab instructions.

+#### Design decisions (this is not an exhaustive list):
+If user A shares a list with user B, can user B share that list with user C?

+* No. We won't allow this behavior to make sure user B doesn't run off and make the list availiable to 300 of his closest friends.
+However, we do allow owners to designate new owners, who can share the list with others.

+If user A shares a list with user B, can user B delete that list?
+* No. Unless B is an owner, as decided by user A.

+If user A shares a list with user B, does user B need to accept that sharing, or will a shared list just show up?
+* Shared list just shows up - with the caveat that users have the ability to remove themselves as viewers of a shared list.

+Should shared lists be distinguishable in the UI from unshared lists?
+* Yes.
+This is reflected in the list manager

+If user A shares a list with user B, can user B see that list if they don't have an authenticated email address?

+* No. We force everyone to authenticate to see any lists (theirs or shared!)

+### User Testing + Design Iteration:

+TBD

+### Challenges We Faced:
+TBD

+### What We're Proud Of:

+TBD

+### Final Design Flow:

+Add list-sharing slides

 ## Design Overview (Lab 4)

 To begin lab 4, we ran the Developer tools "Lighthouse" accessibility checker on our lab 4.